ferasbg/glioAI/README.md

 <details><summary>What are you bringing to the table that is new and different than the current market?</summary>
 <p>

 * Very important question to consider!
 The optimized neural network that powers the GlioAI application is able to perform at a far more accurate level than other current neural networks including AlexNet and GoogleNet.

-* GlioAI operates on a primary backend infrastructure from VGG-Net, **is reported to perform at 97-98% accuracy**, and has been trained specifically with thousands of head MRI scans (labeled data) with pretrained layers
+* GlioAI operates on a primary backend infrastructure from VGG-Net, **is reported to perform at 97-98% accuracy**, and has been trained specifically with thousands of head MRI scans (labeled data) with pretrained layers.

 * GlioAI is  **far more efficient than other current technologies due the improved methods of data augmentation** (the acquisition and scale of the training data) and **the consumer-friendly app-based usability of the neural network** and distribution potential by non-power users.

 * GlioAI has a promising future in terms of becoming production-ready using GAN to generate MRI images to further dominate the position of the models that are being used.
 Additionally, there will be other infrastructure developments to make GlioAI ready for doctors around the world.

 </p>